Bispectral duality and separation of variables from surface defect transition: Introduction

 The M-theory on a toric Calabi-Yau threefold is dual to the $(p,q)$-web of fivebranes in IIB theory, where the $(p,q)$-web is given by the toric diagram \cite{Leung:1997tw}.
 Applying the duality to our setting, the two stacks of M5-branes become two stacks of D3-branes filling the face between the NS5-brane and the D5-brane(s), wrapping $\BC^\times$ and $\BC$ in the holomorphic direction respectively.
 In the presence of the $A_{l-1}$-singularity, the number of D5-branes increases from $1$ to $l$.
 The D3-branes end on these D5-branes according to the $\BZ_l$-charge that the M5-branes were assigned.
 After resolving the singularity, the $l$ D5-branes are separated as in the $(p,q)$-web of Figure \ref{fig:ltb}, each of which forms a junction with a $(1,\o)$-brane and a $(1,\o+1)$-brane, $\o=0,1,\cdots, l-1$.
 Meanwhile, the M2-branes wrapping $\BC_{\ve_1}$ become D1-branes attached to the D5-brane(s).
 In the effective GL-twisted $\EN=4$ theory on the worldvolume of the D3-branes wrapping $\BC^\times$, the NS5-brane gives a (deformed) Neumann boundary, while the D5-brane(s) gives a (deformed) Nahm pole boundary \cite{Gaiotto:2008sa}.
 The D1-branes attached to the D5-branes become the 't Hooft line defects superposed on the Nahm pole boundary.
 The transition from the $A_{N-1}$-singularity to multiple M2-branes, which leads to the separation of variables, would be translated to a transition of the Dirichlet boundary into multiple 't Hooft line defects attached to the regular Nahm pole boundary.

 Another version of M-brane transition, leading to the surface defect transition and the separation of variables, was also presented in \cite{Frenkel:2015rda}.
 We anticipate that these two perspectives are connected through a string duality.
+In particular, the monodromy surface defect is realized by M5-branes there, and they are expected to arise from the M-theory uplift of another IIA theory related to the one that we described earlier by two T-dualities, mapping the KK5-monopoles to D4-branes.
 See also \cite{Prochazka:2018tlo} where the resolution yields gluing of corner vertex algebras \cite{Gaiotto:2017euk}.